acsone/acsoo/acsoo/templates/project/README.rst

 2. Install everything

-pip install --src src -r requirements-dev.txt
+pip install --src src --pre -r requirements-dev.txt

+* --src is to clone editable requirements in the src directory
+* --pre is to get the latest development version of dependencies (odoo addons in particular)

 3. run